Agent Skills: Browser Automation with browser-use CLI

 ${CLAUDE_SKILL_DIR}/scripts/browser-use.sh scroll down # Scroll down (--amount N for pixels)

-# Page State (always run state first to get element indices)
+# Page State — always run state first to get element indices

-${CLAUDE_SKILL_DIR}/scripts/browser-use.sh state # Get URL, title, clickable elements
+${CLAUDE_SKILL_DIR}/scripts/browser-use.sh state # URL, title, clickable elements

-# Interactions (use indices from state)
+# Interactions — use indices from state

-${CLAUDE_SKILL_DIR}/scripts/browser-use.sh click <index> # Click element
+${CLAUDE_SKILL_DIR}/scripts/browser-use.sh click <index> # Click element by index

 ${CLAUDE_SKILL_DIR}/scripts/browser-use.sh type "text" # Type into focused element

-${CLAUDE_SKILL_DIR}/scripts/browser-use.sh input <index> "text" # Click element, then type
+${CLAUDE_SKILL_DIR}/scripts/browser-use.sh input <index> "text" # Click element, clear, then type

-${CLAUDE_SKILL_DIR}/scripts/browser-use.sh keys "Enter" # Send keyboard keys
+${CLAUDE_SKILL_DIR}/scripts/browser-use.sh keys "Enter" # Send keys (also "Control+a", etc.)

 ${CLAUDE_SKILL_DIR}/scripts/browser-use.sh select <index> "option" # Select dropdown option